Investment companies | Update | 17 November 2022

 Within ATST’s portfolio, growth-stock managers such as Sustainable Growth Advisors, which once helped drive the portfolio’s performance, have now underperformed over 2022, while the more valuation-conscious managers like Jupiter have been amongst the best.

 For the purposes of this note, we have excluded Blue Planet Investment Trust from ATST’s peer group on size grounds.
 Keystone Positive Change entered the sector with effect from February 2021.
-Lastly, and since we last published, Scottish Investment Trust has merged with JPMorgan Global Growth and Income.
+Since we last published, Scottish Investment Trust has merged with JPMorgan Global Growth and Income.

-Thanks to WTW’s investment approach, ATST is, relative to many of its peers, more of a consistently ‘core’ style of investment, with the majority of its peers either carrying a substantial bias to a specific style of investing or having some sort of drift in their style in an attempt to match the varying market tailwinds.
+The majority of ATST’s peers either carry a substantial bias to a specific style of investing or appear to have had some sort of drift in their style in an attempt to match the varying market tailwinds.

 ATST’s recent full year dividend of 19.05p represented a 32.5% increase on the prior year’s, but only the third and fourth interim dividends were paid utilising the board’s new approach.
-The third and fourth interim dividends were in fact a 62.0% increase on the prior year’s third and fourth interim dividends and reflect the overall increase of future dividends going forward.
-ATST currently has a share price yield of 2.4%, which is roughly in line with the expectations of the board.
-ATST’s yield is higher than that of its sector median of 1.8%.
+The third and fourth interim dividends were in fact a 62.0% increase on the prior year’s third and fourth interim dividends and should reflect the overall increase of future dividends going forward.
+ATST currently has a dividend yield of 2.4%, which is roughly in line with the expectations of the board.
+ATST’s yield is higher than that of its sector median of 1.8%

 Whilst the board anticipates that ATST will maintain its more attractive yield going forward, it has not given explicit guidance around a target nominal dividend.
 Rather, it retains the same approach to dividend payments as prior to the increase, to deliver a rising, progressive, dividend year-on-year in conjunction with capital growth.
-The board is highly unlikely to cut ATST’s dividend in the future, given the substantial reserves, ATST will pay a level which is commensurate with prevailing market conditions, accounting for factors such as inflation, dividend growth, and the dividend yield of the wider global sector.
+ATST will likely pay a level which is commensurate with prevailing market conditions, accounting for factors such as inflation, dividend growth, and the dividend yield of the wider global sector.